Find-Shelter/find-shelter/README.md

   <h1 align="center">Find-Shelter</h3>

   <p align="center">
-    This is an Open Source website aiming to gather contact informations about french people wanting to help ukrainians seeking shelter outside their country.
+    This is an Open Source website aiming to gather contact information of French people who want to help Ukrainians seeking shelter outside their country.
     <br />
     <a href="https://github.com/fabrahaingo/find-shelter/issues">🐛 Report Bug</a>
     ·